Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Results

-To ensure temporal alignment across different sparse-view scenarios $s$, we select the central projection angle, indexed by $k_{s}$, as the reference frame for warping, corresponding to the acquisition angle $ \theta_{k_{s}}=\pi$.
-We then compared the warped reconstructed images $\boldcalW_{\boldphi,k_{s}} \boldx$ (except for \ac{FDK} which has no motion compensation) with the \ac{GT} image $\boldcalW_{\boldphi^\star,k_{s}} \boldx^\star$.
-We use the \ac{PSNR} and \ac{SSIM} as quantitative metrics for evaluation.
-We also report the \ac{MAE} on both translations and rotations to evaluate the accuracy of the estimated motion.
+To ensure temporal alignment across different sparse-view scenarios, we selected the central projection angle, indexed by $k_0$, as the reference frame, corresponding to the acquisition angle $ \theta_{k_0}=\pi$.
+We then compared the warped reconstructed images $\boldcalW_{\boldphi}^{k_0} \boldx$ (except for \ac{FDK} which has no motion compensation) with the \ac{GT} image $\boldcalW_{\boldphi^\star}^{k_0} \boldx^\star$ using \ac{PSNR} and \ac{SSIM}.
+We also report on the accuracy of both translations and rotations to evaluate the accuracy of the estimated motion, computed as the \ac{MAE} between the estimated motion $\omega_p(t_k)$, $p=1,\dots,6$ and $k=1,\dots,n_\rma$, and the true motion used to generate the data.